TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 Optionally, you can use both rate limit options simultaneously.
 This is suitable for hard-syncing rate limits for lower thresholds, ie for more expensive APIs, and using the more performant Rate Limiter for the higher traffic APIs.

 Tyk switches between these two modes using the `drl_threshold`.
 If the rate limit is more than the drl_threshold (per gateway) then the DRL is used.
-If it's below the DRL threshold the redis rate limiter is used.
+If it's below the DRL threshold the Redis Rate Limiter is used.

 Read more [about DRL Threshold here]({{< ref "/tyk-oss-gateway/configuration.md#drl_threshold" >}})

-The Redis rate limiter provides 100% accuracy, however instead of using the token bucket algorithm it uses the sliding window log algorithm.
+The Redis Rate Limiter provides 100% accuracy, however instead of using the token bucket algorithm it uses the sliding window log algorithm.
 This means that if there is a user who abuses the rate limit, this user's requests will be limited until they start respecting the rate limit.
 In other words, requests that return 429 will count towards their rate limit counter.

+### Fixed Window Rate Limiter

+The Fixed Window Rate Limiter will limit the number of requests in a particular window in time.
+Once the defined rate limit has been reached, the requests will be blocked for the remainder of the configured window duration.
+After the window expires, the counters restart and again allow requests through.

+This algorithm can be managed using the following configuration option [enable_fixed_window_rate_limiter]({{< ref "tyk-oss-gateway/configuration.md#enable_fixed_window_rate_limiter" >}}).

+The implementation does not handle traffic busts within a window.
+For any given `rate` in a window, the requests are processed without delay, until the rate limit is reached.
+If you need spike arrest behaviour, the Redis Rate Limiter should be used, which blocks traffic until the rate decreases.

+> Redis impact is minimal.
+A simple counter with expiry is created for every window, and removed when the window elapses.
+> Regardless of the traffic received, Redis is not impacted in a negative way, resource usage remains constant.

 ## Rate limiting levels